anonymoushackerIV/Duolingo-Pro-BETA/README.md

 - Dark mode.
 - Hide/Show Duolingo PRO.
 - Send feedback.
+- Increase your streak by up to 10 days.
 - More coming soon!
 (AutoServer, Gems, other features)

 ## If You Run Into An Issue, Try...